 You are also required to take a genre class of your choice: drama, fiction, poetry, or non-fiction prose.
 This requirement focuses your training on a specific form of literature, introducing the terms and issues of genre analysis while preparing you for advanced writing in English.

 Tracks and concentrations

 Students wishing to pursue a more focused line of inquiry may elect to participate in one of the department's several concentrations.
-To receive a certificate for a concentration, you typically need to complete four courses in a specific area of inquiry, with at least three of these at the 300-level or above.
+To complete a concentration, you typically need to complete four courses in a specific area of inquiry, with at least three of these at the 300-level or above.

 The department has designated three concentrations, reflecting the specializations and unique talents of its faculty.
 Upon completion, your Creative Writing or Public and Professional Writing concentration is included on your IU transcript.

 The required literary history sequence introduces students to the diversity of literatures in English as they unfold in time and in different parts of the globe.
 Taking these courses early in the degree and greatly enhances understanding of the general evolution of literature, providing a framework for future coursework on more specialized topics.